Ivy-Mungai/Monday_Coffee_Expansion_project_sql/README.md

 1. Highest estimated coffee consumers at 7.7 million.
 2. Highest total number of customers, which is 68.
 3. Average rent per customer is 330 (still under 500).
-4. Highest Potentila in sales
+4. Highest Potential in sales

 **City 3: Chennai**
 1. Offers a balance of high potential ad affordable rent